Alice! Health Promotion Directory

 An Indiana native, Katherine is a long-time East Coast transplant and new-ish New Yorker.
 When not at work, they enjoy the Brooklyn food scene, adventures with friends and family, browsing bookstores, and petting other people's cats.

-• As the Director of Direct Services, Jaclyn oversees initiatives for mental health and well-being, alcohol and other drugs (AOD), health education and wellness coaching.
-Jaclyn initially joined the Alice!
-Health Promotion team as a Health Promotion Specialist in 2018.
+• As the Director of Direct Services, Jaclyn oversees initiatives for: Health Education, Mental Health & Well-being, Resource Navigation & Wayfinding, Sexual & Reproductive Health, Substance Use & Recovery, and Wellness Coaching.
 Her professional background spans over several functional areas in higher education and student affairs.
-Some of those experiences focus on social justice education, mental health, residence life, and leadership development.
+Some of those experiences focus on social justice education, mental health counseling, residence life, and leadership development.
 In addition, she has served as an instructor for both undergraduate and graduate populations.

 Jaclyn grew up in the Golden State, California, and is excited to support student health and well-being through a trauma-informed and intersectional lens.
-When not at work, Jaclyn enjoys spending time with her fur-child, Captain, and being out and about exploring all that the community has to offer!
+When not at work, Jaclyn enjoys spending time with her fur-child, Captain, and watching mockumentaries.

 • Gina Orlando is the Senior Health Promotion Specialist at Alice!
 Health Promotion.
 She joined the team in June 2017 as a Health Promotion Specialist before transitioning to her current role.
 In her current role, she supports the development and implementation of health literacy initiatives.
 As a member of the Health Promotion Strategy team, she works with her colleagues to create a campus culture centered on well-being.
 Prior to her focus in health literacy, Gina acted as the project manager of Go Ask Alice!, Columbia’s health Q&A website.